How do I know if Aquanta is compatible with my water heater?

 In the case of loss of WiFi or internet connectivity, Aquanta will continue to gather data and operate according to the last transmitted schedule or command (e.g. “Away” mode) until connectivity is restored.
 Aquanta can be manually re-set by pressing a button on the controller to put it into “Monitor” mode (i.e. no Aquanta control of water heating).
 In the event of a power outage and you have an electric or power-vented gas water heater, neither your water heater nor Aquanta will work until power is restored as they both are tied to the site’s power.
 For atmospheric-vented water heaters, Aquanta will continue to operate according to the last transmitted schedule or command until power and connectivity is restored.

 How do the safety and maintenance features work, including the leak detector?

 The optional leak detection sensor is meant to be installed in the drain pan of your water heater.
-If moisture is detected, it will cause the Aquanta controller to continuously beep until it is unplugged or the sensor is dried off, and also send you an email and/or text alert.
+If moisture is detected, it will cause the Aquanta controller to continuously beep until it is unplugged or the sensor is dried off, and also send you an email and/or in-app alert.
 With regard to temperature control, Aquanta cannot heat the water higher than the nominal set-point of the physical thermostat of the water heater, ensuring that Aquanta’s on-line “virtual” thermostat cannot be inadvertently be turned to an unsafe temperature.
 Aquanta also has high (in the case of potential overheating) and low (in case of potential freezing) temperature alert functions, and will autonomously cut power to the water heater and issue an alert if the tank temperature crosses a high threshold (75C°/167F°) that potentially indicates a dangerous thermostat failure.

 What about product and installation support?